JakeHukari/Sp3arParvus/README.md

 ### Upcoming Features

-> 'Any Item ESP' native integration ([AIE](https://github.com/JakeHukari/Any-Item-ESP) is another script of mine that provides a workspace explorer to create esp highlights for any item or folder, this will soon be natively integrated into Sp3arParvus)
+> 'Any Item ESP' native integration. ([AIE](https://github.com/JakeHukari/Any-Item-ESP) is another script of mine that provides a workspace explorer to create esp highlights for any item or folder, this will soon be natively integrated into Sp3arParvus)

-> Extended 'fullbright' customization (Time, sky hue, reflections, colors, etc..(basically just customization for any 'light' or sky))
+> Extended 'fullbright' customization.
+(Time, sky hue, reflections, colors, etc..(basically just customization for any 'light' or sky))

-> Freecam
+> Freecam.

-> Extended workspace explorer(dex)
+> Extended workspace explorer. (dex)

-> Block 'placing' tool (obviously will only work locally, probably will function like wallbreak except placing a local object that you can walk on or climb up or something idk)
+> Block 'placing' tool. (probably will function like wallbreak except placing a local object that you can walk on or climb up or something idk, obviously will only work locally)

 **For educational and development purposes only 😉**